jaclu/tmux-mullvad/README.md

 ## Padding the elements

-Unlike the \_prefix variables, that uses the status color, the \_no_color\_ variables controls if there should be a  space char before or after the corresponding item without any color setting.
+Unlike the \_prefix and \_suffix variables, that uses the status color, the \_no_color\_ variables controls if there should be a  space char before or after the corresponding item without any color setting.
 Only used if the item is not empty and thus displayed.
 This helps keeping the Status Bar compact.
-Setting this to 1 Will insert a space char.
+Setting it to 1 will insert a space char.

 You can see how I use it in the example config below.